 Take time to linger in the increasingly popular, and relentlessly charming, port town of Hoi An.
 It’s almost impossible to rush when every few steps through the UNESCO-listed Ancient Town heralds architectural treasures, such as the ancient Japanese Covered Bridge, elaborate temples, and perfectly preserved merchant's houses.
 There are shops selling curios and antiques, and tailors showcasing elaborately crafted (yet extremely reasonably priced) suits, alongside cafes and restaurants serving everything from local specialities to elaborate fusion menus.

-Hoi An can easily be explored at your own pace, with guides reserved for trips further afield, such as to the archaeological site of My Son and the semi-tropical rainforest of Bach Ma National Park.
+Hoi An can easily be explored at your own pace, with guides offering their expert insight and extra trips out to the archaeological site of My Son and the semi-tropical rainforest of Bach Ma National Park.
 One quintessential Hoi An experience to take your time over is a local cookery lesson, where you can learn how to properly recreate some of your favourite Vietnamese dishes.
 When your feet are tired of wandering, return to the serenity of the nearby Hoi An Chic boutique hotel to relax amidst the rice fields: a real ‘best of both worlds’ option.

-Take a 6-hour train journey south from Danang, aboard the iconic Reunification Express, and you’ll disembark within splashing distance of some of Vietnam’s finest beaches.
+Sit back and settle into the 6-hour train journey south aboard the iconic Reunification Express - perhaps even treating yourself to some top-end Vietage carriage luxury - and you’ll disembark within splashing distance of some of Vietnam’s finest beaches.
 Mile after mile of pristine sands stretch out from Quy Nhon, a town still relatively unknown to most travellers.
 Set on a secluded peninsula, and designed to reflect the area's rich history and culture, the Zannier Bai San Ho’s private villas look out over the surrounding paddy fields, dramatic hilltops, and powdery white sands.
 At this point you might, understandably, have slowed down to a complete stop!
-However, if you still have the inclination to explore, you can go snorkelling on the virtually untouched coral reef, within swimming distance of the shore; tour the bay by catamaran; take a trip with a local fisherman; or trek along a choice of winding trails.
+However, if you still have the inclination to explore, you can go snorkelling on the virtually untouched coral reef, within swimming distance of the shore.
+Tour the bay by catamaran, take a trip with a local fisherman, or trek along a choice of winding trails.

-The guide price of £2,690US$3,290 is a per person price (not including international flights) staying 2 people staying 2 nights in Hanoi, 2 nights on Lan Ha Bay, 3 nights in Hoi An and 3 on the beaches of Quy Nhon to the south, and finally 2 nights in Ho Chi Minh City; all in our favourite mid-range hotels other than a deluxe resort in Quy Nhon.
+The guide price of £2,490US$3,290 is a per person price (not including international flights) for 2 people staying 3 nights in Hanoi, 2 nights in Mai Chau, 3 nights in Hoi An, 3 nights on the beaches of Quy Nhon to the south, and finally 2 nights in Ho Chi Minh City; all in our favourite mid-range hotels, other than a deluxe resort in Quy Nhon.